iamcknitin/MVC/README.md

   1. The application life cycle

-     Application life cycle is the time when the application process actually begins running IIS until the time it stops.
-It mark by the
-     Application_Start() to Application_End()
+     Application life cycle is the time when the application process actually begins running on IIS until it get stop.
+It mark by the methods Application_Start() to Application_End() of Global.ashx.

   2. The request life cycle